mopidy/mopidy/docs/settings.rst

 command, and it will create an empty settings file for you.

 When you have created the settings file, open it in a text editor, and add settings you want to change.
-If you want to keep the default value for setting, you should *not* redefine it in your own settings file.
+If you want to keep the default value for a setting, you should *not* redefine it in your own settings file.

 A complete ``~/.config/mopidy/settings.py`` may look as simple as this::